 We may collect, use, store and transfer different kinds of personal data about you which we have grouped together as follows:

 We do not generally collect any "Special Categories of Personal Data" about you (this includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health, and genetic and biometric data).
 Nor do we collect any information about criminal convictions and offences.
-If we do collect sensitive personal information, we will ask for your explicit consent to our proposed use of that information at the time of collection.
+If we do collect any special categories of personal data, we will ask for your explicit consent to our proposed use of that information at the time of collection.